-Results are reported through a variety of mechanisms, including Greater Wellington's state of the environment report completed every five years, annual monitoring report cards, internet and triple bottom line reporting.
+Results are reported through a variety of mechanisms, including the Regional Council's state of the environment report completed every five years, annual monitoring report cards, internet and triple bottom line reporting.
 Asset management systems are audited and reported to Council every year to ensure that environmental health and recreation infrastructure meet the agreed service standards.